Bilfinger SE Enhances Operative Knowledge Management

-The Result: Globally linked, bilingual, clearly arranged
+The result: Globally linked, bilingual, clearly arranged

-Two years later, the development process was completed and the system went into use.
+Two years later, the development process was completed, and the system went into use.
 “We created a knowledge network that automatically generates itself.
 Through the key database developed by the then Bilfinger Berger AG in German and English, which considered semantic concepts and is connected to the knowledge network, the system may be used worldwide and multilingually.
 Furthermore, we integrated mechanisms that consider variations within formulation of queries”, explains Kamps.
 This means that German inquiries also display English hits and that, for instance, a query for methods for water treatment also delivers hits for water processing plants.

-says Beate Kögel.
+“That different designations for the same issue are considered within the same inquiry versus a separate search for each term, facilitates the search for our staff tremendously and saves a lot of time”, says Beate Kögel.
 Unlike traditional internet search engines, the results are aggregated across data sources.
 “As an engineer at Bilfinger SE looks for Brandschutz im Tunnelbau, tore searches for all corresponding experts, among all other things.
 The system not only ‘knows’ that fire protection and tunneling are the translations for Brandschutz and Tunnelbau.
 It is also able to detect the term in reports, which, in turn, are assigned to projects.
 Since the project, report and project manager are stored within the project’s database, its manager may be proposed as an expert through the knowledge network’s linkage”, stresses Kamps as the crucial advantage for tore as a semantic search technology.

 To meet the demand for a clearly arranged hit list, the results are displayed by expert, project, specialized information/manual, library entries as well as Research and Development (R&D).
 What is more, it is possible to go into further detail.
 For example, all documents an expert has issued are displayed and may be opened.

 The tore search is now used worldwide at Bilfinger.
 To demonstrate the technology’s commercial success, various value-adding indicators were identified across selected departments, with unambiguous results: “With tore it is now possible to obtain information as well as to improve our staff’s decision-making and knowledge significantly.
 Even complex questions can now be answered in a short time and experts traced quickly.
 Spatial boundaries are no longer relevant.
-Overall, our competitive position has improved through the use of the semantic knowledge network”, Beate Kögel summarises. tore’s first implementation (together with K-Infinity by intelligent views) delivered valuable information for the conception of optimized data analysis and search technologies.
+Overall, our competitive position has improved through the use of the semantic knowledge network”, Beate Kögel summarizes. tore’s first implementation (together with K-Infinity by intelligent views) delivered valuable information for the conception of optimized data analysis and search technologies.
 This information constitutes the foundation for the development of CONWEAVER software. tore has been running at Bilfinger SE since December 2008 on the basis of CONWEAVER.
 Along with the conversion to CONWEAVER, additional specific data resources from structural engineering were integrated in the semantic search.